tim-wyatt/vodafone-Java-Phase1-Assessment/Specification.md

  - Implement delete files

 As this is using an Agile paradigm, acceptance tests are run at the time of code implementation.

+## Java concepts used in program
+The following concepts have been used:
+- Object oriented programming
+- Inheritance - submenu inherits from main menu
+- Polymorphism - submenu printMenu() method overrides the parent class